-NOTE: The Galápagos Sea Lion should not be confused with the Galápagos Fur Seal, which also exists in the Galápagos Islands, but is very rare and seldom seen.
-Although the fur seals do travel amongst all of the islands, they are most often spotted in James Bay on Santiago Island and in Darwin Bay on Genovesa Island.
+NOTE: Don’t confuse the Galápagos Sea Lion with the Galápagos Fur Seal.
+The fur seals live around the islands as well, but are seldom seen.
+Although they travel amongst all the islands, they are mostly seen in just a few spots.
+This includes James Bay on Santiago Island and in Darwin Bay on Genovesa Island.

 The Galápagos hawk is one of the top predators in the Galápagos Islands.
-These amazing birds are endemic to the Galápagos but are closely related to the American white-tailed and red-backed hawks.
-They are one of this world’s rarest raptors, and it is believed that as few as 150 breeding pairs exist in the wild today.
+These amazing birds are endemic to the Galápagos.
+However, they are closely related to the American white-tailed and red-backed hawks.
+They are one of the world’s rarest raptors, so seeing one is special.
+It is believed that as few as 150 breeding pairs exist in the wild today.

-The hawks feed primarily on large insects such as centipedes and locusts, but also consume small rodents, snakes, lizards, and turtle hatchlings if they have the opportunity.
-The hawks can be found mostly on the main islands of Isabela and Fernandina, and have gone extinct on the islands of Baltra, Daphne, Floreana, San Cristobal, and Seymour.
-So if you want to get a view of one of these rare and amazing birds, you need to keep a close eye out.
+Galápagos hawks feed primarily on large insects such as centipedes and locusts.
+However, they will also consume small rodents, snakes, lizards, and turtle hatchlings.
+The hawks can be found mostly on Isabela and Fernandina islands.
+Unfortunately, they have gone extinct on the islands of Baltra, Daphne, Floreana, San Cristobal, and Seymour.

 Whales, Dolphins, and Sharks

-Because of their location, the islands that make up the Galápagos are in the ideal location to support a wide variety of marine wildlife.
-The Humboldt Current brings nutient-rich water from Antarctica up the coast of South America and to the waters of the Galápagos Islands.
-This nutient-rich water attracts Krill, Plankton, and small fish, which in turn attracts animals that feed off of them.
+Because of their location, the Galápagos islands support a wide variety of marine wildlife.
+The Humboldt Current brings nutient-rich water from Antarctica up the coast of South America.
+This makes the waters around the Galápagos Islands some of the most nutrient rich in the world.
+It attracts Krill, Plankton, and small fish to the islands.
+In turn, this attracts the animals that feed off them.

 |These gentle giants can reach lengths of up to 85 to 100 feet and weigh as much as 200 tons, which makes them the largest animals on the planet and the heaviest animals to ever live.
 They migrate thru the Galápagos Islands every summer and are easily recognizable by their huge tails (that can be up to 25 feet in width), blueish-grey color, and small dorsal fins.|